Whitfield School: Publications

 Whitfield has several publications, both traditional and innovative.
 All of the school's publications are extracurricular and student-run.
 Most publications are named after Greek works of literature.

 The school's yearbook, The Iliad, is published annually and is designed by students with the help of a faculty advisor.

 The school's newspaper, The Odyssey, used to be published monthly and was student-run and edited, with a faculty advisor.
 This paper contained featured articles about large-scale issues that affect society, movies and other forms of entertainment, and school-wide news and polls.
 The newspaper has been disbanded.

 The school's online magazine, The Aeneid, offered more time-sensitive articles and addressed more urgent issues than The Odyssey.
 The publication was entirely student-edited and run.
 It has also been disbanded.

 The school's literary magazine, previously known as The Secret Voice, is published once a year and contains works of art and literature, submitted throughout the course of the year by students and faculty.
 These anonymous submissions are reviewed by a selection committee which decides, based on several factors, what should be included in that year's edition.
 In 2022 it shifted towards a more virtual version called Perceptions, where students art is showcased throughout the year virtually, rather than in a physical book.

 Traditions

-Whitfield's motto, "In Propria Persona," means "to one's own person."
-Whitfield also has the unofficial motto of "Be Kind and Do the Right Thing" is widely used to convey the moral philosophy of Whitfield.

 Every year students adopt a family from the St. Patrick Center, a local charitable organization that supports the unhoused, and help them have a special holiday season.
 In the spring, Whitfield students hosts a Red Cross blood drive.
 In the spring, students collect cans for Whitfield's canned food drive in order to help Operation Food Search.

 Whitfield School has a school dog, a golden retriever named Sunshine.
 Sunshine visits numerous classes daily.
 Sunshine is Whitfield's fourth dog.